AI contact center: Enhancing omnichannel customer experience

 Automating repetitive tasks

-Contact center agents often spend a significant amount of time handling repetitive tasks like resetting passwords or checking account balances, leading to bottlenecks and decreased efficiency.
-AI-powered chatbots and virtual agents can automate these routine tasks, providing instant support and freeing up human agents for more complex issues.
-For instance, consumer goods company Thrasio uses AI to automate over half of all customer interactions across 190 brands.
+Contact center agents often spend significant time on these repetitive interactions, creating bottlenecks and reducing efficiency.
+AI-powered chatbots and virtual agents handle these tasks automatically, providing instant support and freeing human agents for complex problem-solving.
+Consumer goods company Thrasio uses AI to automate over half of all customer interactions across 190 brands.

 Writing responses to customer inquiries